lasalazarr/monolith-migrate-to-reactive-modules/README.md

 # Steps

+## 1) Enterprise Java application that need a JBOSS Aplication Server

+At the branch EAR-App

+## 2) Spring MVC Rest API and Spring Data to connect to the database

+At the branch Spring-MVC

-## Reactive API and Blocked JDBC Connection
+## 3) Reactive API and Blocked JDBC Connection

 At the Master branch the application is running with Webflux over Netty but producing blocking threads to connect via JDBC to the Database.

-## Reactive API and Blocked JDBC Connection
+## 4) Reactive API and non blocking R2DBC Connection to the database

+At the Full-Reactive branch the application is running with Webflux over Netty with R2DBC conection to a postgreSQL database.